 Henrico County assistance programs.

-Every year thousands of Richmond Virginia area families, as well as those from Henrico County, get financial help, assistance with budgeting, or free items for their home.
-The main charities, churches, and government organizations that may provide help with utility bills, rent or access to low income housing, or free food or clothes are below.
+Every year thousands of Richmond Virginia area families, as well as those from Henrico County, get financial help, assistance with budgeting, or free items for their home or free food from pantries.
+The main charities, churches, and social services from government organizations that may provide help are below.
+Locate funds that assist with utility bills, rent or access to low income housing.
+Or find free school supplies, furniture or Christmas toys below.
 Find how to apply for financial aid and case management below in Henrico County.

 Central Virginia Legal Aid society

 This organization provides free legal advice, representation in court and counseling.
 Their service area covers the cities of Richmond and Petersburg, and the entire county of Henrico.
 Legal Aid of Central Virginia provides low and moderate income people as well as the elderly with help in civil matters.

 They handle cases involving foreclosure, housing, evictions, divorce, custody, spousal, adoptions, consumer debt and counseling.
 There is also assistance in applying for public benefits/welfare, food stamps, government programs such as Medicaid, debt collectors, social security, elderly, unemployment compensation, rights of the handicapped and advice on completing wills.
 Call (804) 648-1012.

 Commonwealth Catholic Charities

 This charity organization offers emergency assistance as well as vital human services to all people, especially the low income, immigrants and the most vulnerable, regardless of faith.
 Catholic Charities of Richmond Virginia will assist families and individuals with a variety of programs, resources, and services.
 Some of what they offer includes debt management plans as well as rent assistance.
 There are also adoption services, therapeutic foster care, or free emergency food and general financial assistance.